DisCEdge: Distributed Context Management for Large Language Models at the Edge: Background and Related Work

-While these systems provide robust solutions for geo-distributed storage, they are not directly suited for managing LLM session context for mobile users.
+These general-purpose storage solutions are not ideal for LLM context management for three reasons.
 First, their client-centric consistency models are designed for scenarios where the client itself is mobile and directly interacts with the storage layer.
 In our architecture, however, the data owner (the mobile user) and the entity managing storage (the static context manager on the edge node) are distinct.
-The user roams between edge nodes, but the context manager remains stationary and serves as an intermediary between the client and storage.
-This architectural difference means existing client-centric consistency models do not directly apply.

-Second, these systems often delegate data management complexity to the client—requiring clients to implement consistency protocols, handle replication logic, or manage version vectors.
-This contradicts our design goal of providing a simple, transparent interface equivalent to a centralized LLM service, where clients are unaware of the underlying distributed nature of the system.

-Third, existing edge storage systems do not exploit the unique characteristics of LLM context data.
-LLM context is inherently sequential (session history), grows monotonically within a session, and benefits from being stored in pre-tokenized form.
-None of the existing systems leverage these properties to optimize storage, replication, or consistency protocols.
+Second, delegating replication complexity to the client contradicts our goal of a transparent, centralized-like service interface.
+Third, existing systems do not exploit the specific properties of LLM context: it is sequential, monotonically growing, and beneficial to store in pre-tokenized form.
+Our work proposes a specialized system that leverages these characteristics to provide transparent consistency for mobile users on edge infrastructure.

-These limitations highlight the need for a specialized approach to context management in distributed edge LLM deployments—one that provides transparent consistency for mobile users, delegates complexity to the edge infrastructure, and exploits the unique characteristics of tokenized LLM context.
-Our work fills this gap by proposing a context management system tailored specifically for geo-distributed edge LLM services.